bp-studio/bp-studio.github.io/resources.md

 This is a list of resources made by various contributors that I am aware of.

+## Talks

+- [Introduction to Box Pleating Studio](https://youtu.be/CMgli6Ul7CE) by myself (Spanish translation by Jaciara Grzybowski) to the Sociedad Boliviana de Origami on the 2022 event "Origami Matemáticas II".

 ## Tutorial videos

 - [Origami Designing in BPStudio - Scorpion](https://www.youtube.com/watch?v=PtJE0rankHc) by [cExplr](https://www.youtube.com/channel/UC-HBfABJOMSUhkgdaNh36lA)